CustomerSure

 Customer experience is the sum total of all the interactions a customer has with your organisation.

-You can drill your customer contact teams to within an inch of their lives, but if your accounts department are monsters straight out of Ancient Greek mythology, terrorising your customers; satisfaction levels are going to suffer.
+You can drill your contact teams to within an inch of their lives, but if your accounts department are monsters, terrorising your customer base… You’ll struggle to improve NPS.

 These ‘champions’ make sure that feedback relating to their division gets dealt with.
 Rude payment chasers?
 It’s up to your Finance Champion to organise training and make sure things change.
 Missed appointments by your field technicians?
 It’s up to your Operations Champion to drive the process improvement that stops this happening.